debootdevs/deboot/README.md

 To get around difficulties with the limited boot environment (and to avoid doing a weird port of the Swarm client), we tried making a **unified kernel image** which bundles together a minimal Linux kernel together with enough junk to fetch a chunk from the Swarm:

 - Modules/programs required for networking.
-This is much easier if you have an Ethernet port.
+This is much easier if you have an Ethernet port; you just need to add a line `"ip=:::::<interface-name>:dhcp"` to the kernel commandline (argument to `-c` in `efi-muki`).
+We didn't manage to get it working over WiFi yet.
 - Bee client: https://github.com/ethersphere/bee
 - `curl` (to make an HTTP API request from the local node).